Blood+: Fan book

 In September 2006, Newtype released Blood+ Encyclopedia, a special issue fan book that includes interviews with the staff and cast, an episode guide, and information on the related media – the manga, novels and video games.

 Reception

-When Blood+ first aired in Japan, it was shown in TBS and MBS's 6 pm.
+When Blood+ first aired in Japan, it was shown in TBS and MBS's 6 p.m.
 Sunday timeslot, which has been used to air anime since 1993.
 After Blood+ began airing, the ratings for that time slot began dropping.
 The drop in viewership became more pronounced after NHK Educational TV's baseball anime Major premiered on a competing time slot.

 Carl Kimlinger of Anime News Network gave the series an overall score of B stating, "The plot is propulsive, never lingering for long in one place, yet never rushing to leave.
 Slickly executed, compulsively watchable and highly entertaining".
 In December 2005, Blood+ was one of several anime series selected as being a "recommended as an excellent work" at the 9th annual Japanese Media Arts Festival.
 The series was ranked number 41 on TV Asahi's list of top 100 favorite anime series for 2006.